top of page

 1990, I am 16

-Damn, this , “thing” is heavy.
-I always forget how heavy it is until holding it and every time I think to myself “damn, this, thing is heavy”.
+Damn, this thing is heavy.
+I always forget how heavy it is until holding it and every time I think to myself “damn, this thing is heavy”.

 It is a cannon of a weapon, a “man’s” gun.
 I fired it once years ago...

-I am 12 years old.
+… It is 1986, I am 12 years old.

 My family is visiting extended family in Hartsville South Carolina.
 In the south, Daddy has more freedom to carry and use guns.
 He has his big gun with him.

 Daddy tells me to shoot a target at the base of a tree that rests about 12 feet away.
-My small arm struggles to lift the weapon.
-I squeeze my eyes closed squinting with my right eye staring down the barrel.
+I struggle to lift the weapon with a straight arm.
+The sights of the guns nods heavily left to right as I rebalance it into something not even close to steady.

+I squeeze my eyes closed squinting with my right staring down the nodding barrel.
 The pending noise on the other side of a trigger pull is terrifying.
-I want to close both eyes to hide behind the thin skin of lids and just pull the trigger to relinquish myself from my father’s attention and graduate into something he respects.
+I want to close both eyes to hide behind the thin skin of lids.
+To just pull the trigger to dechamber myself from my father’s attention and graduate into being something he respects.

-I aim, I squeeze.
-The trigger doesn’t move, it feels locked in place.
+The trigger doesn’t move, it doesn't budge, locked in place.
 I assume something is wrong and look at my father with confusion.
 He immediately dismisses my look and tells me to try again.

-The trigger feels as if it’s asking me “are you sure this is what you want to do???”
-My silent emotional answer screams “NO!!!”
-Nothing about this feels as if it's designed with me in mind.
-I recognize that I lack something in the way of needed masculinity because it's so hard yet he speaks to me with a frustration as if it should be easy.
-He makes me feel weak.
-I want to just give it back to him but Daddy's disappointment scares me far more than the noise of this weapon.
+Its then that I recognize that I lack something in the way of needed masculinity because it's so hard yet he speaks to me as if it should be easy.
+It's not easy, it feels impossible, all of it is hard and scary.
+I want to just give it back to him but Daddy's disappointment scares me far more than the pending noise.

 BOOOOOOOOOOOOOOOOOOOOM!!!